How to Protect Yourself From Coronavirus 2019

 Isolation at home is critical in the fight against Coronavirus.
 In this confusing and stressful time, we want to make sure you have access to the information and resources you need.

 It is very important to stay home unless it is absolutely necessary to go out.
 But don’t worry: some things will still be open so you can get essentials.
 For instance, you can leave home to get food at the grocery store, care for relatives, go to the doctor, and pick up meds at the pharmacy.
 However, it is essential that you only go out if you have to.
 Otherwise, don’t.

-See the chat below that outlines what is likely open versus closed.
-Save it, take a screenshot, or print it out so you can always keep in mind which options are available to you, or not, right now.
-Public transportation should not be utilized unless urgent and extremely necessary.
+Keep in mind, public transportation should not be utilized unless urgent and extremely necessary.
 This is an evolving situation.
 Stay up-to-date on changes to what’s open by going to your local or state government website.